-Marcus Brown Case: Day 1

 Handout 1: Marcus Brown Case, Day 1

 Marcus Brown is an 18 year old African American male – 6’4” tall, 195 lbs.
 He is a high school senior and plays wide receiver on the varsity football team.
 He was the team’s leading scorer as a junior.
 As a receiver he was noted by scouts to have good speed and an exceptionally long reach.